kh296/dawn-jax/README.md

 Output is written both to terminal and to the file `jax_install.log`.
-If the installation is successful, the output includes results from minimal checks that (1) the allocated GPU(s) are visible and (2) an array can be created.
-The last line of the output is the command to set up the environment for using `JAX`.
+If the installation is successful, the output includes results from minimal checks that the allocated GPU(s) are visible, and that an array can be created.
+These checks produce warnings, but shouldn't produce errors.
+The last line of the output is the command to set up the environment for using JAX.
 This command references the file `../envs/jax-setup.sh`, created during installation.

 ## 3. Further information